 These factors and more impact any new platform’s affordability.
-Before you select your CASB vendor, reach out to current and (if possible) past customers to understand the tool’s strengths, weaknesses, and potential hidden costs.
+Before you select your CASB security vendor, reach out to current and past customers (if possible) to understand the tool’s strengths, weaknesses, and potential hidden costs.

 FERPA, COPPA, CSPC Certifications

-K-12 and higher education institutions, in particular, must be sure to select a CASB vendor that has certified that they comply with federal (and, in some cases, state) student data privacy regulations.
-The Family Educational Rights and Privacy Act (FERPA) and The Children’s Online Privacy Protection Act (COPPA) are critical pieces of federal regulations that outline how children’s data is required to be handled and protected by all types of organizations.
+K-12 and higher education institutions must be sure to select a CASB vendor that has certified that they comply with federal (and, in some cases, state) student data privacy regulations.
+The Children’s Online Privacy Protection Act (COPPA), like FERPA, is a critical piece of federal regulation that outlines how children’s data is required to be handled and protected by all types of organizations.

 Choosing a CASB vendor that is independently certified in these areas means that schools can feel confident in partnering with a vendor that takes student privacy seriously.
 It also means that the vendor’s technology has been thoroughly and rigorously vetted by an independent organization to ensure it meets the highest standards of security and compliance.